 Insecurity creates low self-esteem and a sense of idolisation.
 Disliking your appearance often leads to over-admiration for others – others who you believe are ‘better’.
 Psychology Today discusses how feeling bad about yourself can actually be comforting.
 It’s a familiarity that becomes habit.
 And I notice this occurs often, when we feel afraid to make change.
 It’s easier to tell ourselves we’re failures who can’t achieve our goals, rather than take a leap of faith.

-As an example, I have bad acne scars I want to eventually laser.
+Some physical flaws have a cosmetic cure like my acne scars which I hope to eventually laser.
 My large forehead on the other hand is with me for life.
 Some flaws can and should be worked on.
 A spiteful tendency and quick-tempered rage for instance is not healthy to embrace.

 Take a step back

 It’s easy to over objectify and blow micro-issues out of proportion.
 That spot on your chin – is a spot on your chin.
 To you it’s a spot invading your entire face and making you look like a Dalmatian.
 Kendall Jenner has been photographed several times with spots, as have many other stars over the years.
-Cameron Diaz famously suffered a strong case of acne and managed to become a model.
-Followed by being one of the biggest paid Hollywood actresses.
+Cameron Diaz famously suffered from severe acne and still found success as a model – followed by being one of the highest paid Hollywood actresses.